-Rocky Mountain National Park (RMNP, or “The Park”, as the locals call it) is located approximately 65 miles or 1.5 hours from downtown Denver in Colorado’s Front Range Mountains.
+Rocky Mountain National Park (RMNP) is located approximately 65 miles or 1.5 hours from downtown Denver in Colorado’s Front Range Mountains.
 This makes the park a fantastic option for a day trip or multi-day getaway.

 RMNP offers the angler a seemingly endless number of stream and lake fishing options throughout the park.
 Wild fish species within the park include: Rainbow, Brook, Brown, and Cutthroat Trout.
 At Rocky Mountain Fly Fishing, we focus on dry fly fishing for these species and practice catch-and-release fishing on all waters, to conserve our fisheries.